osHamad/osHamad/README.md

 My name is Osama Hamad, a high school student who is passionate about computer science and programming.
 I like to work on whatever projects I think are fun or potentially benefitial to me or others.
 My main interests are machine learning and back-end web development

-- 🔭 Project I am currently working on a demo social media platform for photographers.
 - 🌱 I’m currently learning how to develop client interfaces with React.
 - 👯 I hope to contribute more to open source projects.